Fragility Measures For Typical Cases: Introduction

-In many applications decisions are made on the basis of statistical significance determined by a critical threshold \citep{benjamini2021asa, mayo2021statistics}.
-Although, statistical significance is neither necessary nor sufficient for reaching a finding of material significance \citep{poole1987confidence, goodman1999toward, goodman2008dirty, matrixx, greenland2016statistical}.
-The intention of the fragility index is to provide a measure of the fragility of a statistical determination.
-The fragility index is an interpretable supplement to traditional measures of evidence like the $p$ value which is in terms of ``case units'' instead of probability units.
-The fragility index has been used to reanalyse the principal results in fields across medicine \citep{holek2020fragility}.
-Researchers in some fields have been realized that the statistical significance of practice-changing studies have hinged on the outcome of a particular patient (or case).
-This is especially troubling when that patient plausibly could have had a different outcome.
+In many applications, decisions are made on the basis of statistical significance determined by a critical threshold \citep{benjamini2021asa, mayo2021statistics, grimes2024biomedical}.
+However, a binary claim of statistical significance is neither necessary nor sufficient to reach a finding of material significance \citep{poole1987confidence, goodman1999toward, goodman2008dirty, matrixx, greenland2016statistical, lin2023assessing, quatto2025beyond, wang2025role}.
+The purpose of the fragility index is to provide a measure of the fragility of a statistical determination.
+The fragility index is an interpretable supplement to traditional evidence measures, such as the $p$ value, which is expressed in terms of ``individual units'' instead of probability units.
+The fragility index has been used to re-analyse the principal results in fields across medicine \citep{holek2020fragility}.
+Researchers in some fields have realized that the statistical significance of practice-changing studies has been based on the outcome of a particular patient (or individual).
+This is especially troubling when that patient could plausibly have had a different outcome.

-When researchers consider the value of the fragility index to determine whether a study's conclusion is fragile, their action can be viewed as performing an informal statistical hypothesis test \citep{baer2021samplesize}.
+When researchers consider the value of the fragility index to determine whether the conclusion of a study is fragile, their action can be viewed as performing an informal statistical hypothesis test \citep{baer2021samplesize}.
 To make this clear, we must first update Definition~\ref{def:walshfi}: consider the fragility index to be the \emph{signed} count of outcome modifications.
 Positive fragility indices correspond to initially significant tests, and negative fragility indices correspond to initially insignificant statistical tests.
-In a sense, this turns reverse fragility indices into negative fragility indices.
-This update is summarized in Definition~\ref{def:walshfi2}. \begin{definition} Throughout this article, we consider the fragility index to be a signed variant of Definition~\ref{def:walshfi}, so positive fragility indices correspond to initially significant tests, and a negative fragility indices correspond to initially insignificant tests. \end{definition}
+In a sense, this turns the reverse fragility indices into negative fragility indices.
+This update is summarized in Definition~\ref{def:walshfi2}. \begin{definition} Throughout this article, we consider the fragility index to be a signed variant of Definition~\ref{def:walshfi}, such that positive fragility indices correspond to initially significant tests and negative fragility indices correspond to initially insignificant tests. \end{definition}